When it comes to the freelance marketplace, Upwork is the undisputed king.

 If you do not know how to build a professional site, then you should know that website builders have made it easier for you to create stunning websites without any design experience in a matter of minutes.

 The drag-and-drop feature of these sites allows you to build a site on a template design to display what can offer to clients.

 However, if you truly want to invest on your website, then I suggest that you run your site on WordPress.
 Personally, it is the most flexible and customizable platform where you can include add-ons to help supercharge your site.
-Creating a website using WordPress requires you to purchase a domain and hosting first.
-Not to mention, customizing your site is a lot trickier since you

 Building a site using WordPress requires you to purchase a domain and hosting first.
 Not to mention, customizing your website is a lot trickier since you initially do not have access to tools that make building a site much easier.